asgsaeid/PointMask/README.md

 # PointMask: Towards Interpretable and Bias-Resilient Point Cloud Processing

-This is the code corresponding to our ICML 2020 WHI paper, ["PointMask: Towards Interpretable and Bias-Resilient Point Cloud Processing"](https://arxiv.org/abs/2007.04525).
+This is the code corresponding to our ICML 2020 WHI ["PointMask paper"](https://arxiv.org/abs/2007.04525).